harleydutton/Tabula-Rasa/tabula-rasa.md

 #### Uniqueness (fill me out)

 #### Limiting factors
 To limit a how disruptive a Skill can be to the story a few things are necessary.
 Firstly, the Storyteller, must make it clear to the players that while their character *might* be the first character to have a Skill they will probably not be the only character to have this Skill.
 Next adding a cooldown, timing restriction, or cost to a Skill can go a long way to making the Skill less disruptive.
 You will have to come up with your own rules regarding this--Keep in mind they should be short and simple.
+A natural difficulty of `hard` is also a decent limiting factor.

 ### Motivations
 <!-- is this its own section or should it be a part of flavor. misc info?-->